 The federal government was dominated by the Christian Social Party, which gathered its strength from the religiously devout outside the big cities.
-More than two-thirds of Austria's six million people lived outside its major city, Vienna, the capital – which had a population in 1923 counted as 1,918,720.
+More than two-thirds of Austria's six million people lived outside its major city, Vienna, its population in 1923 counted as 1,918,720.
 Austria's three other leading cities had populations of less than 100,000.
 A conflict between rural and urban Austria would mark the 1920s and early 1930s – as it did in Germany and the United States.
-Perhaps moreso.

-The Christian Social Party's chancellor was a Catholic priest, Ignaz Seipel, a believer in strong government and in protecting Austria against Marxism.
-He worked at forging an alliance between the Catholic Church and industrialists, and he encouraged cooperation between industrialists and Austria's leading the paramilitary units, the Heimwehr (home resistance), an organization led by veterans who saw glory serving their emperor in the Great War and treason in Marxism.
+The Christian Social Party's leader and Austria's chancellor was a Catholic priest, Ignaz Seipel, a believer in strong government and in protecting Austria against Marxism.
+He worked at forging an alliance between the Catholic Church and industrialists, and he encouraged cooperation between industrialists and Austria's paramilitary units, the Heimwehr (home resistance), an organization led by anti-Marxist veterans of the world war.

-Marxists dominated the great city of Vienna.
-These were the Social Democrats, a political party associated with organized labor and supported by the mass of ordinary working people who lived in the drab neighborhoods that ringed the architecturally glorious inner city.
-Austria's Social Democrats did not suffer from the warring and split between Communists and moderate Social Democrats that Germany did.
+Social Democrats enjoyed popular support in Vienna, their political party associated with organized labor and supported by the working people who lived in the drab neighborhoods that ringed the architecturally glorious inner city.
+Austria's Social Democrats did not suffer from the warring and split with the Communists as in Germany.
 Austria's Communist Party numbered no more than 6,000 and had little if any electoral successes.
 The Social Democrats enjoyed support from around 60 percent of Vienna's population and held a majority of seats in Vienna's city council.
 They were delivering for labor, which may have helped keep the Communist Party as small as it was.
 In the 1920s the Social Democrats built housing projects, schools, kindergartens, libraries and hospitals.
 They passed social-insurance legislation and provided rent control.
 The largest housing complex was Karl Marx Hof, designed for a population of about 5,000, the premises including amenities such as laundromats, baths, kindergartens, a library and doctor offices.
 The reform program of the Social Democrats became famous among progressives in Europe as a model of socialism without the kind of revolution that had occurred in Russia.

-The benefits for labor were paid for by "soaking" the city's middleclass and aristocracy, which surely did not please these segments of society.
-It had been the loss of support from the middleclass that brought failure to Vienna's revolution in 1848.
-And now in the 1920s an alliance between the Social Democrats and the middle classes for the sake of democracy was unlikely.
-There was an alliance with the rural poor to consider, the kind of alliance that helped give Russia's Bolsheviks success in their revolution in 1917-18.
-There was in rural Austria poor people who resented larger landowners, but politically they were ineffective and not inclined to support Marxists.
-The Social Democrats were traditionally anti-clerical and given to anti-religious rhetoric, and the clergy used this to label them "godless and Jewish-Bolshevist."
+The benefits for workers were paid for by what some describe as "soaking" the city's middle-class and aristocracy.
+It made an alliance between the Social Democrats and the middle classes unlikely.
+An alliance between the urban Social Democrats and the rural poor was also unlikely.
+Austria's rural poor resented wealthy landowners but politically they were politically ineffective and not inclined to those still viewed as Marxists.
+The Social Democrats were traditionally anti-clerical and given to anti-religious rhetoric, and the clergy used this to label them "godless "

-What was happening in Austria was a little like what brought Hitler to power in Germany, where conservative rural folk would support the politician most loudly condemning the evil ways in the big cities, Bolshevism and Jews.
+As in Germany, rural folk were inclined to support a politician who condemning the evil ways in the big cities, including Bolshevism and Jews.
 Anti-Semitism was very much alive in Austria.
 There were two peasant groups competing with each other over who was the most anti-Semitic.
 The Peasant League newspaper attacked the Agrarian League for having signed an agreement with an insurance company that had Jews on its board of directors.
 The Peasant League argued that Judaism was Austria's real enemy, writing, "The Jewish reptile of amorality and enervation sucks at the marrow of the German people."
 The ruling Christian Social Party participated in this anti-Semitism.
 It described the Social Democrats as bent on destroying all traditional Austria institutions, including the Church and it warned of Jewish influence in Austrian politics.

 Social Democratic Party leadership sent their armed men, the Schutzbund, to restrain the mob.
 The Schutzbund stood between the angry mob and the police.
 The mob spat upon Schutzbund leaders and dispersed, venting their bitterness on police stations in the outer districts.
 From the police stations came shots fired in self-defense.
 When it was all over, 4 policemen and 85 civilians were dead and 600 people wounded.
 The left had spent its energies uselessly.

-Dollfuss moved to the right, and he did so in tune with Austria's president and the Catholic Church.
-The historian David Lang Clay in his book Between Two Fires writes of Austria's deeply religious president, Wilhelm Miklas, a member of the Christian Social Party, being told by the papal nuncio (ambassador) in Vienna that, " ...a continued Social Democratic domination of Vienna presented grave dangers to the moral and political health of the state."
+Dollfuss moved to the right, putting himself closer to Austria's president and the Catholic Church.
+The historian David Lang Clay in his book Between Two Fires writes of Austria's deeply religious President Wilhelm Miklas being told by the papal nuncio (ambassador) in Vienna that, " ...a continued Social Democratic domination of Vienna presented grave dangers to the moral and political health of the state."
 It was time, the papal nuncio suggested, to abandon a constitutional system that allowed "subversive elements" to undermine the nation's unity.
-Miklas expressed reservations about violating his constitutional oath, and the papal nuncio told him that he should have no moral qualms regarding an action that would bring "an indisputable advantage for all."
+President Miklas expressed reservations about violating his constitutional oath, and the papal nuncio told him that he should have no moral qualms regarding an action that would bring "an indisputable advantage for all."

-The papal nuncio's words were not likely crucial among the various forces taking Dollfuss to the right.
-At any rate, in response to a violent confrontation in Vienna between Austrian Nazis and Social Democrats, Dollfuss put in charge of public security Major Emil Fey, a man decorated for bravery during the Great War and the leader of the Heimwehr.
+In the streets of Vienna were violent confrontations between Austrian fascists and Social Democrats.
+Dollfuss put in charge of public security a man decorated for bravery during the World War and leader of the Heimwehr: Major Emil Fey.
 Fey hated the Social Democrats and was determined to force them from the capital.
-His first act was to ban all parades and demonstrations except those organized by the Heimwehr, Fey knowing that this would outrage the left and hoping that their response would give him an excuse to attack.
-But the Social Democrats managed some maturity and refused the bait.
+His first act was to ban all parades and demonstrations except those organized by the Heimwehr.
+He knew this would outrage the Left and is reported to have hoped that their response would give him an excuse to attack.
+But the Social Democrats refused the bait.

-Austria united with Italy for the common purpose of keeping Hitler out of Austria.
-Italy's political leader, Benito Mussolini (on the side of the Allies in the Great War), was concerned about German influence and expansionist ambitions in Austria.
+The Dollfuss regime united Austria with Mussolini's Italy for the common purpose of keeping Hitler out of Austria.
+Benito Mussolini (on the side of the Allies in the Great War) was concerned about German influence and expansionist ambitions in Austria.
 Mussolini was planning the creation of a confederation consisting of Austria, Hungary, Yugoslavia, Albania and his Italy.
-Mussolini favored removing Marxist influence in Austria, reasoning that doing so would deprive Hitler of an excuse to intervene.
-Mussolini wanted Dollfuss to eliminate the power of Vienna's Social Democrats, and Dollfuss was inclined to agree.
+He favored removing Marxist influence in Austria not only because he was anti-Marxist but also reasoning that doing so would deprive Hitler of an excuse to intervene there.

-The Social Democrats were not inclined to take all this passively.
-From labor were calls to mobilize the Schutzbund, to overthrow the Dollfuss regime.
-Otto Bauer was in a pacifist mood and was to say "We avoided confrontation because we wanted to spare the country the catastrophe of a bloody civil war."
+Social Democrats and labor responded with calls to mobilize their Schutzbund to overthrow the Dollfuss regime and restore democracy.
+But Otto Bauer was in a pacifist mood.
+He was to say "We avoided confrontation because we wanted to spare the country the catastrophe of a bloody civil war."
 Civil war came anyway in 1934, beginning with a search for what the government deemed was the illegal possession of weapons by the Schutzbund.
 In the city of Linz, Schutzbund members responded to a police invasion with machine gun fire.
 Police were killed.
 The army arrived to help the police, and artillery was called in, giving government forces the advantage of range.
-Fighting on the side of the government was the Heimwehr, armed country boys rampaging through Linz, and after three days of fighting government forces won control of the city.
+Fighting on the side of the government was the Heimwehr, armed country boys rampaging through Linz, and after three days of fighting the city of Linz fell to the government forces.

 The conflict spread to Vienna.
 Social Democrat leadership called a general strike, which shut down the city's electric power.
 The Schutzbund took weapons from hiding places and assembled at prearranged points around the city, under instructions not to use their weapons unless attacked.
 It was strategy that doomed the Schutzbund to defeat.
 From defensive positions the Schutzbund would be targets of artillery with its range longer than Schutzbund weaponry.
-The only hope was offensive guerrilla tactics, striking with surprise and neutralizing the government's big guns.
+The only hope was offensive guerrilla tactics, striking with surprise and neutralizing the government's big guns, but this didn't happen.
 Members of the Schutzbund barricaded themselves in workers' housing units, including Karl Marx Hof, where the Socialist Democratic Party leadership attempted an unsuccessful stand.
 Exchanges with small arms escalated to the army's use of light artillery and tear gas.
-The leftist forces surrendered.
-Dollfuss announced, "Full of reverence, we kneel before the heroes of these past few days, men who have sacrificed their lives and blood for their country."
+The Leftist force surrendered.
+Dollfuss announced in response: "Full of reverence, we kneel before the heroes of these past few days, men who have sacrificed their lives and blood for their country."

 Some Social Democrats, including Otto Bauer, managed to escape and flee the country.
-Dollfuss told the army that it could engage in "the joyous hangings of wartime, " and Mussolini told Dollfuss not to be intimidated by criticism from outside his country – "the usual twaddle." he said, "of the European Left."
-But, after eleven captured Schutzbunders were hanged an international outcry brought an end to it.
+Dollfuss told the army that it could engage in "the joyous hangings of wartime, " and Mussolini told Dollfuss not to be intimidated by criticism from outside his country.
+It was, he said, "the usual twaddle of the European Left."
+After eleven captured Schutzbunders were hanged an international outcry brought an end to the hangings.
 Conservative estimates are that during the uprising 1,500 or 1,600 died, around 5000 were wounded and 1,188 imprisoned.
-The Social Democrats never had been a majority and now, as in Italy and Germany, the left was no longer a force capable of opposing fascism's rise in power.